 Check out my previous ABC posts: Ask and Accept, Believe and Be Bold, Call on Christ, Delightfully Do, Eagerly Exclaim, Forgiven to Forgive, Give with Gladness…Helper, Please Help:

-Helper, Please Help?
 There once was a high standing Jewish leader named Saul who persecuted the faithful followers of Jesus.
 These new Christians believed in the Messiah’s resurrection, and they now lived with the Holy Spirit inside of them.
 Saul passionately pursued these men and women, even to the point of imprisonment and death.
 Saul wanted to stamp out the good news.
-Although he believed in God the Father, he could not accept Jesus as His Son, nor the Holy Spirit, who came as the Helper–to help all those who walk by faith.
-(See Acts 7:54-8:1, Acts 9:1-2)
+Although he believed in God the Father, he could not accept Jesus as His Son, nor the Holy Spirit, who came to help all Christ-followers in their daily faith-walk.

-Helper, Please Help!
 But then one day, as Saul was traveling on the road to Damascus with the purpose of gathering and imprisoning the Christ followers, God stopped Saul in his tracks.
 Suddenly, a bright light appeared that brought Saul to his knees and blinded him in the process.
 Jesus’ voice then spoke saying, “Saul, Saul why are you persecuting Me?”
 From that point onward, Saul began to understand the error of his ways.
 A man named Ananias was sent to heal his eyes; and at this time, Saul by faith, received the Holy Spirit.
-Saul was given a new name, Paul, and a new passion, Jesus.
-The remainder of Paul’s life was full of persuecution and trial for Jesus’ sake, but he pressed onward, relying on the Holy Spirit each step of the way.
+Saul was given a new passion: Jesus.
+The remainder of Paul’s life was full of persecution and trial for Jesus’ sake, but he pressed onward, relying on the Holy Spirit each step of the way.
 Because of unrelenting hardship, Paul embraced these words as truth from his Lord and Savior: My grace is sufficient for you, for My power is perfected in weakness.
 (II Cor.
-12:9) The Helper had become his help. (see Acts 9:3-22)
+12:9) The Helper had become his help.